 This method requires you to have a subscription to Supermetrics, don’t worry; you always sign up for the free trial.

 - First of all, open your destination sheet.

-2. Now you need to select an empty cell.
-Just remember that all your data will transfer in the top left corner.
+2. Now, you need to select an empty cell.
+Just remember that all your data will transfer to the top left corner.